These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

-If you are a new or competing supplement applicant for a service area that includes HCH and/or PHPC funding, you can’t use this funding to supplant other resources (federal, state, local, or private funds) for services that you already provide to these populations.
+If you are a new or competing supplement applicant for a service area that includes HP and/or RPH funding, you can’t use this funding to supplant other resources (federal, state, local, or private funds) for services that you already provide to these populations.
 You must attest on the Summary Page that you will use this funding to supplement, and not supplant, your expenditures and the value of in-kind contributions for delivering services to these populations.

 Service Area Announcement Table